Building Trust Takes Time: Limits to Arbitrage for Blockchain-Based Assets: Settlement Latency and Cross-Exchange Activity

+First, we investigate the relationship between the observed price difference and expected settlement latency, latency volatility, and spot volatility.
+The theoretical analysis in Section~\ref{sec:theory} yields that marginal costs for arbitrageurs increase with settlement latency.
+In turn, periods of high price risk for arbitrageurs due to settlement latency are consistent with persistent large observed price differences.

-Table~\ref{tab:motivating_regression} provides the estimation results.
-Consistent with our theoretical framework, we find a statistically significant positive relation between price differences and arbitrage bounds.
-The marginal effect of arbitrage bounds is statistically and economically significant: a 1 bp increase in arbitrage bounds is on average associated with a 0.3 bp increase of price differences.
-Directly replacing the (pre-estimated) arbitrage bounds with their components confirms that large price differences are consistent with periods of high price risk due to settlement latency.
-Moreover, we interact the arbitrage bounds with sell-side exchange specific dummies indicating whether the exchange offers margin trading instruments (\textit{Margin}) and access for institutional traders (\textit{Business Accounts}).
-We find that exchanges with margin trading are less sensitive to arbitrage bounds, but still exhibit a significant relation between price differences and arbitrage bounds.
-The costs of margin trading for investors thus seem to exceed the risk-adjusted latency-implied price risk, presumably due to substantial margin requirements by the exchanges as the absence of central clearing requires costly insurance against counterparty risk.
-Similarly, exchanges which feature access for institutional traders are less sensitive to arbitrage bounds, consistent with the notion that large institutions are more likely to hold inventories at different marketplaces and may exploit price differences without transferring assets.
+Table~\ref{tab:motivating_regression} provides the estimation results of linear regressions of hourly averages of cross-exchange price differences on exchange pair fixed effects (FE) and various regressors.
+In columns (1) and (2), we include the average estimated exchange-specific arbitrage bound or, alternatively, its underlying components, i.e., the average hourly spot volatility on the high-price exchange, the hourly median, and the variance of realized waiting times of transactions entering the mempool until being included in a block for the first time.
+Consistent with our theoretical framework, we find a statistically significant positive relationship between cross-exchange price differences and the components of the arbitrage bounds.
+Substituting the estimated arbitrage bounds by their components confirms that large price differences are consistent with periods of high price risk due to settlement latency.

+In columns (3) and (4), we interact the estimated arbitrage bounds with high-price exchange-specific dummy variables indicating whether the exchange offers margin trading instruments (\emph{Margin}) and access for institutional traders (\emph{Business Accounts}).
+We find that exchanges with margin trading are less sensitive to settlement latency but still yield a significant relationship between price differences and settlement latency.
+The finding indicates that the costs of margin trading for investors tend to exceed the risk-adjusted latency-implied price risk, presumably due to substantial margin requirements by CEXes, which, in turn, implies a higher default risk.
+Similarly, exchanges that feature access for institutional traders are less sensitive to arbitrage bounds, consistent with the notion that large institutions are more likely to exhibit a lower risk aversion than individual arbitrageurs.
-However, the sensitivity of price differences to latency-related variables on top of the presence of short-selling instruments and inventory holdings suggests that circumventing the blockchain consensus protocol via alternative strategies is not sufficiently pervasive to offset the impact of arbitrage bounds.
-Finally, in line with \cite{Roll.2007}, we also find that liquidity, measured by the magnitude of bid-ask spreads, is an additional market friction that increases cross-market price differences.
-The panel regression thus indicates that arbitrage bounds due to settlement latency explain price differences even after adjusting for frictions related to trading costs.